Infection prevention and control is a simple process that should be a continuous and on-going part of your program.

 Clean and disinfect surfaces regularly: This is very important as many germs that are spread from person-to-person are stable and live on surfaces for hours and days.
 Follow these practices consistently to protect children and staff from becoming ill.

-Handle and store food safely – This prevents the growth of germs and contamination by insects or rodents
+Handle and store food safely: This prevents foodborne illness, the growth of germs and contamination by insects or rodents

 Consider if animals should be permitted: Keep in mind that children and staff may be allergic.
-An ill animal can be infectious to humans, and even docile pets can bite.
+Animals can be infectious to humans, and even docile pets can bite.

 Cover your cough and sneeze: Use a tissue or the sleeve of your upper arm.
 Don't use your hands.